DOML-Lang/DOML/README.md

 PUSH_NUM        0.5                                                ; Pushes double 0.5 onto the stack
 PUSH_OBJ        1                                                  ; Pushes object in register ID: 1 onto the stack
 SET             System.Color::RGB.Normalised                       ; Runs the System.Color::RGB.Normalised function
-COMMENT         You can have trailing commas                       ; USER COMMENT NEW             System.Color                                       ; Performs a constructor call on System.Color and pushes the new object onto the stack
+COMMENT         "You can have trailing commas"                     ; USER COMMENT NEW             System.Color                                       ; Performs a constructor call on System.Color and pushes the new object onto the stack
 REG_OBJ         2                                                  ; Registers top object to index 2 after popping it off the stack
 PUSH_INT        16728192                                           ; Pushes long integer 16728192 onto the stack